mubioh/Discord-Ban-Exporter/README.md

 Use `npm install` in your terminal to install all needed packages.

-After installation finishes add token and guild id to config.json then run `node index.js` to start the bot.
+After installation finishes run `node index.js` to start the bot.

 ## Contact